TokenScript-Framework/papers/src/faq/FAQs.md

 ## Why are Smart Tokens considered "smart"?

 Smart Tokens are considered "smart" because they can snap onto various web use-cases like Lego blocks.
-For example, an airplane ticket token can be "snapped" to Google Maps to get notifications about which gate to go to, or "snapped" into Google Calendar to get notified about delays, or dragged to a visa-on-arrival website to auto-apply for a visa.
+For example, a flight ticket token can be "snapped" to Google Maps to get notifications about which gate to go to, or "snapped" into Google Calendar to get notified about delays, or dragged to a visa-on-arrival website to auto-apply for a visa.

 In the 21st century, the term "Smart" represents "multi-capability," rather than "intelligence" - a trait we now attribute to AI.
 Consider smartphones: they aren't AI-phones that understand or anticipate users' needs.
 Instead, they are multi-functional devices performing a wide range of tasks beyond just making calls.
 Their capabilities continue to expand with the addition of use-case specific apps, often transcending the original intentions of the smartphone producer.
 Similarly, a Smart Token isn't an AI-powered entity generating profits; it merely enables various use-cases, often exceeding the purview of the smart token issuer.